More information on mumps can be found on the NHS Inform website.

 Laboratory-confirmed cases by NHS boards

-Figure 5 shows the variability in the incidence of mumps between NHS Board.
+Figure 5 shows the variability in the incidence of mumps between NHS Boards in 2020.
 The highest incidence in 2020 was observed in NHS Forth Valley (48 cases per 100,000 population), followed by NHS Borders and Lothian (34 and 25 cases per 100,000 population, respectively).

 There are limitations caused by a reliance on laboratory reports as this will represent a considerable underestimate of community circulation of mumps as many cases may be undiagnosed or based on clinical confirmation only.
 It should also be noted that differences in sampling and testing practices may account for variation across the NHS Boards.